Australian Feral Camels Wild Camels of Australia

-In 2008 it was estimated that approximately 1.2 million feral camels lived in the deserts of central Australia.
-(That's more than in Arabia or India the traditional homelands of these animals).
-An extensive government culling (killing) operation was undertaken to reduce their numbers.
-Today, the feral camel population is estimated to be around 300,000 animals.
+It is estimated that there are approximately 1.2 million camels living in the deserts of central Australia.
+That's more than in Arabia or India the traditional homelands of these animals.

 Camels have many adaptations that make them very resilient in the harsh Australian Outback.

 • Camels can endure temperatures from -29°C to over 49°C.

 • Their long legs keep their bodies elevated further away from the hot ground to reduce overheating.

 • They can adjust their body temperature in a range of 34-40°C. By doing this, the animal can minimise sweating and therefore conserve body fluids.

 • To conserve water, camels only sweat when their body temperature reaches 41-42°C. Until that temperature threshold is reached, they allow their body temperature to rise with that of their environment.